 due end April

 “Lovely French roads and a first class experience of riding in France… If you’re nervous about doing more, new to cycling or time strapped, this is the perfect cycling trip in the perfect destination.”

 Sarah, Event Organiser:

-“The roads are great… gradients and tarmac that make everyone feel like a cycling hero – you wait!”
+“The roads are great… you’ll be fully supported and you’ll feel like a cycling hero – you wait!”

 Lee, Alumni Cyclist:

 “Two hundred milers in two days?
 If you’re intimidated by cycling two back to back stages with people you don’t know and who you think will be faster than you, really don’t be.
 For me, the best two things about Le Loop were not having to think about anything other than riding my bike and the feedstops – just fantastic!”

 Le Loop is known for its camaraderie and inclusiveness and we strongly believe that there’s a Loop for everyone.
 We have no cut off times and cyclists will always be supported as far as safety and daylight hours allow.
 However, there is a speed and a level of training required for some of the longer Loops and the Grand Loop because we have limited space in our support vehicles and this event is not designed for cyclists who cannot complete full stages.